tlittenberg/lisacattools/README.md

 ## 3 - Running the tutorial

-Once the software is installed, data must be downloaded for the tutorial
+Once the software is installed, data must be downloaded for the tutorial.
+The data are downloaded from a google drive and are large files -- ~10GB in total -- and will be installed in `tutorial/data`.
+Datasets include a catalog of simulated MBH detections with parameters updated on a weekly cadence, and two UCB catalogs, using 3 and 6 months of simulated LISA data.
 ```
 make data
 ```